 Video of the Day

 Although not a must, consider getting a spreader for your lawn.
-You can rent one when you need to seed or feed the yard, but rental costs will add up quickly if you're fertilizing your yard or applying weed suppression frequently.
+You can rent one when you need to seed or fertilize the yard, but rental costs will add up quickly if you're fertilizing your yard or applying weed suppression frequently.

 Starting a New Lawn With Sod